Garrett Ford Sr.

-Garrett William Ford Sr. (born May 4, 1945) is an American former professional football player, coach, and college athletics administrator.
-A native of Washington, D.C., and a graduate of DeMatha Catholic High School, he played college football at West Virginia University, and professionally in the American Football League (NFL) with the Denver Broncos.
+Garrett William Ford Sr. (May 4, 1945 – December 14, 2025) was an American professional football player, coach and college athletics administrator.
+A native of Washington, D.C., and a graduate of DeMatha Catholic High School, he played college football for the West Virginia Mountaineers, and professionally in the American Football League (AFL) with the Denver Broncos.
 Ford received a bachelor's degree in physical education from WVU in 1969 and earned a master's degree in guidance and counseling from WVU in 1973.
-Ford later returned to his alma mater and served an assistant football coach and assistant athletics director.
+Ford later returned to his alma mater and served an assistant football coach and assistant athletic director.
 He was the first African American assistant coach in West Virginia University history and is a member of the West Virginia Sports Hall of Fame.
 Ford's son, Garrett Ford Jr., was also a starting tailback for West Virginia.

-West Virginia University Football
+West Virginia University football

-At WVU Ford first Mountaineer to top both 2,000 career rushing yards and 1,000 yards in a single season, tallying 2,166 yards from 1965 to 1967.
+At West Virginia University, Ford was the first Mountaineer to top both 2,000 career rushing yards and 1,000 yards in a single season, tallying 2,166 yards from 1965 to 1967.
 In 1965, Ford led the team in rushing with 894 yards.
 His 1,068 yards as a junior in 1966 placed him first at that time and is still the fifth best on the WVU record books.
 Ford is one of only three running backs to lead WVU in season total offense over the course of the last 35 years.
 He accomplished that with 1,082 yards of total offense in 1966.

 Denver Broncos

-In 1968, Ford was drafted by the Denver Broncos in the 3rd round with the 58th pick.
+In 1968, Ford was drafted by the Denver Broncos in the third round with the 58th overall pick.
 Ford played two years with the Broncos.